samuel-deng/math4ml_su24/homework.md

 Submission for all the problem sets is handled through [Gradescope](https://www.gradescope.com/courses/801399).
 Each problem set should have about four to five written problems and one programming problem.
 Each problem set will be released with a template file named `ps#_template.zip` and a Jupyter notebook file named `ps#.ipynb`.
+We'll also upload the source code for the LaTeX of the problem set PDF in a file titled `ps#_tex.zip`, in case you'd like to refer to the source for the problem set.
 If additional files are needed, that will be indicated on the problem set.

 Problem sets will be made available in [Course Content]({{ site.baseurl }}{% link content.md %}) and announced on Ed.
 Per the [Syllabus]({{ site.baseurl }}{% link syllabus.md %}), each student has 6 late days total throughout the summer session,